axeleroy/photo-gallery/README.md

 Once it had run, take the created/updated `albums.json` and upload it wherever you want (in a bucket, on your website allongside the gallery, etc.)

+**Note to users of previous version:** Since the thumbnail structure has changed, I made a migration script named [migrate-albums.py](scripts/migrate_album.py) to migrate existing albums.

 ### Building the Angular app